Gwalior Fort: Museum

 The Gurjari Mahal now a museum, was built by Raja Man Singh Tomar for his wife Mrignayani, a Gurjar princess.
 She demanded a separate palace for herself with a regular water supply through an aqueduct from the nearby Rai River.
 The palace has been converted into an archaeological museum.
-Rare artefacts at the museum include Hindu and Jain sculptures dated to the 1st and 2nd centuries BC; miniature statue of Salabhanjika; terracotta items and replicas of frescoes seen in the Bagh Caves.
+Rare artefacts at the museum include Hindu and Jain sculptures dated to the 1st and 2nd centuries BCE; miniature statue of Salabhanjika; terracotta items and replicas of frescoes seen in the Bagh Caves.